isht7/pytorch-deeplab-resnet/README.md

 ```
 to generate the corresponding pytorch model file (.pth).
 If you want to train your model in pytorch, move to the next section.
 ### Training
-Step 1: Convert `init.caffemodel` to a .pth file, 'init.caffemodel' contains MS COCO trained weights.
+Step 1: Convert `init.caffemodel` to a .pth file: `init.caffemodel` contains MS COCO trained weights.
 We use these weights as initilization for all but the final layer of our model.
 For the last layer, we use random gaussian with a standard deviation of 0.01 as the initialization.
 To convert `init.caffemodel` to a .pth file, run
 ```
 python init_net_surgery.py